Skip to Main Content

 A full summary of the changes can be found in What’s New in the Publication Manual of the American Psychological Association, Seventh Edition.

-Here are a few of the major changes between the 6th and 7th edition (See book for more).
+Here are a few of the major changes between the 6th and 7th editions (See book for more).

-• New specific guidelines for student papers that are different than the guidelines for professional papers.
+• New specific guidelines for student papers are different than the guidelines for professional papers.

 • New guidelines for annotated bibliographies.